So what is this common advice that I really can’t stand?

 “Just be yourself.”

-Your parents and friends mean well, as you probably do when you tell your friends the same thing.
+Your parents and friends mean well, as you do when you tell your friends the same thing.
 However, let’s think about this advice for a minute.
 Let me use this dialogue as an example.

 Mom: “Just be yourself, honey; you will make friends!”